 Visits to the Islenos Museum are welcomed.

-It is opened Wednesday through Sunday from 11:00am to 4:00pm and by appointment by calling 504-277-4681.
+It is opened Wednesday through Sunday by appointment only.
+Please call 504-277-4681.

 The Museum is closed on all federal holidays.

 There is a $5.00 Admission fee per person for guided tours of the Museum Complex.
 Children under 12 are admitted free to both exhibits.
+You can tour the grounds free of charge 7 days a week.

 Directions: The museum is located 15 or so miles downriver from New Orleans.
 From Canal or the French Quarter, take Rampart downtown, eastward.
 It turns into St. Claude Avenue.
 After a few miles you'll pass Poland Ave. where you'll then crossover the Industrial Canal Bridge (aka St. Claude Bridge).
 St. Claude after a few miles turns into St. Bernard Hwy (LA 46) which youll continue on for 7 miles more as it goes past Arabi, Chalmette and Meraux to St. Bernard, Louisiana.
 At Some point, you'll pass the Hwy 39 BYPASS and then St. Bernard Hwy will become BAYOU RD/ROAD.
 Continue onward for only a short distance (mile or so) and you'll see the Museum on the left.
 The address is 1357 Bayou Road.